-- A current Certificate of Accreditation. - A current certificate issued by a certification body. - A report issued by an Accredited Testing Laboratory. - · A certificate or report from a professional engineer, or appropriately qualified person. - Another form of documentary evidence, such as but not limited to a Product Technical Statement. - Evidence from a professional engineer or other appropriately qualified person to support that a calculation method complies with an ABCB protocol.
+- A current CodeMark Australia or CodeMark Certificate of Conformity. - · A current Certificate of Accreditation. - A current certificate issued by a certification body. - A report issued by an Accredited Testing Laboratory. - · A certificate or report from a professional engineer, or appropriately qualified person. - · Another form of documentary evidence, such as but not limited to a Product Technical Statement. - Evidence from a professional engineer or other appropriately qualified person to support that a calculation method complies with an ABCB protocol.